 Is an artist from the Netherlands with a background in graphic design, fashion, contemporary jewellery, live works and contemporary art.
 She is based in the south of the Netherlands, but lost her heart to Paris.

 The practice of Karin Bartels is proces and research based.
 It arises by operating in daily life.
 Central to the development of the work are the results coming from subjective micro research in public space.
 She observes, creates small interventions, makes and collects maps, clippings, sketches, drawings, takes photographs, makes screenshots and writes notes of her chance encounters for example.
-She also searches and collects small objects, toys (novelty) jewellery
+She also searches for and collects small objects, toys (novelty)

-This negative space that these objects possess – invisible; existing in memory or imagination - is the most exciting part of a piece to her, because it reaches beyond it’s materiality and material value.
+jewellery and other materials at flea markets, vintage and secondhand stores.
+Karin considers jewellery and objects the ultimate media of subjectivity, open for anyone to project ones imagination, stories, memories and personal histories on.
+The negative space that these objects possess – invisible; existing in memory or imagination - is the most exciting part of a piece to her, because it reaches beyond it’s materiality and material value.
 There within lies a hint of poetry,

 a vessel of potential narrative, as in Proust's madeleine.